-However, more than one Exhibitor may be allowed to exhibit jointly, provided they have submitted a prior request to the Organiser and the Organiser has approved the same.
+However, more than one Exhibitor may be allowed to exhibit jointly provided they have submitted a prior request to the Organiser and the Organiser has approved the same.

-The participation fee and ancillary costs payable by the Participant (i) and the payment procedures and time periods are specified by the Organiser in the participation contract.
+The participation fee and ancillary costs payable by the Participant (i) and the payment procedures and time periods (ii) are unilaterally specified by the Organiser in this contract, which the Participant expressly accepts.
 Depending on the signature date of the participation contract, the first payment shall be equal to amounts already due on the relevant date.

 Failure to pay the price in full shall preclude the Participant from registering for any future event of the Organiser.

-The Participant cancels its reservation on any date whatsoever and for any reason whatsoever; or
+• The Participant purports to cancel its reservation on any date whatsoever and for any reason whatsoever;

-with the exception of the occurrence of a force majeure event, as defined by Article 1148 of the French Civil Code (Code Civil) which, if proved, shall entitle the Exhibitor to a refund of all amounts paid.
+This clause 19 shall not apply upon the occurrence of a force majeure event, as defined by article 24 below which, if proved, shall entitle the Exhibitor to a refund of all amounts paid.

-The Participant warrants the Organiser that it holds all intellectual property rights in the content defined below and in the materials exhibited, or that it holds the authorisations necessary to display and/or distribute them in connection with the event.
+The Participant warrants the Organiser that it or its licensors own all intellectual property rights in and to the content defined below and in the materials exhibited, or that it holds the authorisations necessary to display and/or distribute them in connection with the event.

 To ensure the complete transparency of the event, at the Organiser’s request, the Participant shall provide all catalogues and/or brochures, or the media containing them, related to the products and rights it offers.

-The Participant shall inform the Organiser in writing if it plans to broadcast music at its stand and/or in its advertising space, and shall file all required reports, in particular with the SACEM (the French, Performing Rights Society) and/or other, relevant regulatory body and make the payments associated therewith.
+The Participant shall inform the Organiser in writing if it plans to broadcast music at its stand and/or assigned location and/or in its advertising space, and shall file all required reports, in particular (but without limitation), with the SACEM (the French, Performing Rights Society) and/or other, relevant regulatory body and make the payments associated therewith.

-The Participant shall hold the Organiser harmless in the event of any recourse on the grounds of non-compliance with these obligations.
+The Participant shall indemnify and hold the Organiser harmless in the event of any recourse on the grounds of non-compliance with these obligations contained in this clause.

 This Media is protected and the Participant shall therefore not use it in any manner whatsoever without the Organiser’s prior written agreement.

-All texts, videos, images, distinctive signs, data, IT applications and/or functionalities published in the Organiser’s Media, with the exception of those submitted by Participants (hereinafter, the “Content”), are the property of the Organiser and/or third parties and are protected by the French Intellectual Property Code (Code de la Propriété Intellectuelle) and the French Civil Code.
-Therefore, Participants shall in no event reproduce, modify, delete, distribute, grant and/or use them, in whole or in part, and in any manner whatsoever, without the prior written agreement of the Organiser or the right holders.
+Participants shall in no event reproduce, modify, delete, distribute, grant and/or use the Content, in whole or in part, and in any manner whatsoever, without the prior written agreement of the Organiser, its licensors and/or the relevant right holders.
 Otherwise, Participants risk being liable or being held liable.